 “Be more innovative.
 Stop wasting people’s time.
 Be more successful,” says Eric Ries, entrepreneur and author of the New York Times bestseller “The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Business.”

 Ries evangelizes his mantra of Lean Thinking principles applied to the entrepreneurial process.
 His inspiration?
 The lean manufacturing process, fine-tuned in Japanese factories decades ago which focused on eliminating any work or investment that doesn’t produce value for customers.
 While it’s heavily praised in tech circles, entrepreneurs across a wide array of industries could benefit from reading this book.
-Visit the website or buy the book.

 Harvard MBAs Alexis Maybank and Alexandra Wilkis Wilson, the founders of Gilt Groupe, reveal how they built the web’s most famous fusion of high tech and high fashion empires.

 Their book, “By Invitation Only: How We Built Gilt and Changed the Way Millions Shop” explores how they took their passions and developed a simple idea into a members-only, high-end “flash” sale website that soon became a viral hit and later hit a valuation of $1 billion – reaching 3.5 million members.
 It’s a refreshing read with a ton of great insights.
-Visit the website or buy the book.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.